-We use high-performance cement.
-This produces concrete with far fewer naturally occurring microscopic capillaries than normal in concrete and stone.
-When cast and demoulded we apply a concrete densifier, typically lithium silicate.
-This will latch on to any non-hydrated calcium molecule and create calcium silicate hydroxides.
+We use specialist high-performance cements.
+This means we can create concrete with far fewer naturally occurring microscopic capillaries than normal concrete and stone.
+Further, when cast and demoulded we apply a concrete densifier, typically lithium silicate.
+This will latch on to non-hydrated calcium molecules and create calcium silicate hydroxides.
 Further concrete-ifying the remaining unhydrated molecules from the cement.
 Fewer surface capillaries mean fewer stain traps.

 The next stage is the application of a specialist synthetic sealant.
 The result here is that each layer of sealant is less diluted in water than the one preceding – allowing single sealant molecules to float down to the bottom of any surface capillaries.
 Subsequent passes of the sealant will then fill these microscopic capillaries with multiple bonded sealant molecules to ensure a perfectly sealed worktop surface.